-Is it possible to find missing person after 48 hours?
+Is it possible to find a missing person after 48 hours?
 The simple answer is yes.
 Thousands of missing persons have been found after the 48-hour window.

 However, it is important that you recognize that there are many variable factors involved that may make the process more difficult.
 For instance, in the case of Amanda Berry, all three women were kept locked indoors for nearly a decade.
 This means that the police officers had very little floating evidence to work with.
 There were no sightings, no online activity, no residual DNA – absolutely nothing to go off of.
 It was as if they dropped off the face of the earth for ten years (and, in many ways, they did).

 Cases like these are – fortunately – rare, though.
 In most situations, private investigators can use other tools to track down possible leads.
 For instance, a PI may be able to pinpoint the location of a missing person using digital footprints left behind on social media and forums – particularly in situations where the missing person is a runaway teen.

 A person’s credit card activity may also offer some information as to his or her location.
 Private investigators can monitor suspects and take pictures, using this information to assist the police in their search.
 Using these methods, private investigators have been able to find people that were missing for over a decade.

 Beyond the efforts of the law enforcement and a private detective, there are things that you can do to help find a missing person.

 As an example, during the first couple of weeks, continue to keep in contact with the missing person’s friends and family members.
 Sometimes, these people may remember little details weeks after the event that may be useful in solving the case.